IBUNHABIBU/docker-cheetsheet/README.md

 I removed the association btn user model and car model so instead of @car = current_user.cars.build(car_params)  I used @car = Car.new(car_params)

+3. Another cause of blocked by cors

+setting enviroment variables in heroku I used 'cat config/master.key' insead of pasting the key

 ## Live link

 [Live Demo ](https://final-capstone-rails-api.herokuapp.com/api/v1/cars) of the project